Difference between On-Page and Off-Page SEO

 Social Media:

 More than an SEO strategy, you’ve probably considered social media to be a tool for brand exposure.
-However, social networking is a fantastic strategy to raise your search engine rating and build your domain authority.
+However, social networking is a fantastic strategy to raise your search engine ranking and build your domain authority.

 Local SEO: